 Chattanooga lies on the banks of the Tennessee River, surrounded by natural beauty on all sides.
 It’s an easy drive from Nashville, Birmingham, and Atlanta, making it the perfect spot for a quick getaway.
 The city beckons visitors with its outdoor adventures, rich history, and stellar dining.
 Families will love the walkability of the downtown area, the city’s free electric shuttle, and the hospitality of the locals.
-These are some of our favorite things to do in Chattanooga with kids.
+If you don’t know what to do in Chattanooga, we are happy to share some of our favorite things to do in Chattanooga with kids.

-Best Things to Do in Chattanooga with Kids
+Kid Friendly Things to Do in Chattanooga TN

 Visit an underground waterfall at Ruby Falls